Licensing, product acquisition, contract research, proof of concept leading to scale-up to manufacturing, joint development, supplier agreement.

 Appropriate responses to this Request

-Responses from companies (small to large), consultants, venture capitalists, entrepreneurs, or inventors are welcome.
+Responses from companies (small to large), laboratories, entrepreneurs, or inventors are welcome.
 For example:

-You represent a university research department that has a bench-scale demonstration of a material that should be suitable but requires further development to reach commercial use
+You represent a university research department that has a bench-scale demonstration ready to adapt.